marc2k3/marc2k3.github.io/docs/component/musicbrainz64.md

 - Minor bug fix.

 ### 1.2.0
 - All new options are enabled by default.
-Always check `File>Preferences>Tools>MusicBrainz`.
+Always check `File>Preferences>Tools>MusicBrainz64`.
 Previous settings for existing users should be preserved.
 - Support for writing `PERFORMER` and `COMPOSER` tags has been added.
 Note that these are not available when performing `Get tags by TOC` lookups.
 - When writing `PERFORMER` to `MP3`, multi-value `TXXX` frames are used.
 This is because `foobar2000` has never supported `TMCL` / `IPLS`.